 - Many species extinctions in the last 500 years such as Steller’s sea cow, passenger pigeon were due to overexploitation by humans.

-- Currently, several marine fish populations around the world are over harvested, threatening the sustained existence of certain commercially important species.
+- Currently, several marine fish populations around the world are over-harvested, threatening the sustained existence of certain commercially important species.
+Read the detailed information on National Fisheries Policy 2020 on the linked page.

 Alien species invasions